Charles Patrick Davis, MD, PhD

 - Why are botulism neurotoxins used as cosmetic treatments or treatments for some medical conditions?

 Yes.
 Food-borne botulism has often come from improperly prepared home-canned foods such as asparagus, green beans, beets, and corn.
 However, there have been outbreaks of botulism from more unusual sources such as chopped garlic in oil, agave nectar, chili peppers, broccoli, tomatoes, tomato sauce, improperly handled baked potatoes wrapped in aluminum foil, and home-canned or fermented fish.
 People who do home canning should follow strict hygienic procedures to prevent or kill Clostridium bacteria, their spores, and neutralize its neurotoxin.
 Oils that are infused with garlic or herbs should be refrigerated.
 Potatoes that have been baked while wrapped in aluminum foil should be kept hot until served or refrigerated.
 Bacon should be cooked well since bacon preservatives (salts), which inhibit clostridial spores, have been reduced.
 Because botulism neurotoxin is destroyed by high temperatures (85 C for five minutes), people who eat home-canned foods should consider boiling the food for 10 minutes before eating it to help ensure that the food is safe to consume.
-Bulging cans or abnormal-smelling preserved foods should be discarded.
+Other canned foods that are commercially produced and are bulging (the can is deformed and looks like it is over-pressurized) or if abnormal-smelling preserved foods are found, they should be discarded.
 Do not taste-test them or attempt to boil the food!

-Because honey can contain spores of Clostridium botulinum and this has been a source of infection for infants, children less than 12 months old should not be fed honey.
+Because honey can contain spores of Clostridium botulinum and this has been a source of infection for infants, children less than 12 months of age should not be fed honey.
 Honey is relatively safe for people 1 year of age and older.

 Wound botulism can be prevented by promptly seeking medical care for infected wounds or skin cuts and avoiding injectable street drugs.

 The FDA publishes recall lists of commercially produced foods that may contain botulinum toxin.
-The most recent large recall was Castleberry Food Company's hot dog chili sauces and dog food in 2007.
-In October 2009, Plumb Organics issued a recall of baby food (apple and carrot preparations) that may be tainted with botulinum toxin.
+One large recall was Castleberry Food Company's hot dog chili sauces and dog food in 2007.
+In October 2009, Plumb Organics issued a recall of baby food (apple and carrot preparations) that was thought to be tainted with botulinum toxin.
+In October 2015, Seaquest Seafood Corp., in California, recalled its Sunrise brand marinated fish.
+Several types were recalled by the FDA due to potential Clostridium botulinum contamination.
+Several other FDA recalls have occurred in 2015, including one in Ohio due to home-canned potatoes that killed one and sickened about 50-60 others.
 Avoiding such potential sources of toxin can prevent botulism.

 Find out what women really need.